-Should we stop talking about what is my job and what is yours, disregard para 22.13 of the MHA Code of Practice and just work in partnership by disregarding statutory guidelines?
+Should we stop talking about what is my job and what is yours, disregard paragraph 28.14 of the (2015) MHA Code of Practice and just work in partnership by disregarding these statutory guidelines?

 We could go on and on couldn’t we?! …..
 I won’t.

 Here’s the main point: as soon as you accept that it is an exclusively police responsibility to deal with armed hostage situations and a very bad idea for police officers to be injecting mental health patients with drugs, you are accepting the proposition that some things are my job and some are yours.
 That any number of professionals are entitled to use physical force to coerce a vulnerable person, doesn’t mean that it always is a job for the police – Parliament gave those powers to AMHPs and nurses for a reason.
 If we see a situation where mental health services have unilaterally decided to withdraw from undertaking functions that Parliament obviously intended them to consider at some stage, it is reasonable to ask, “So when is this my job and when is it yours?
 It can’t always be mine just because you would prefer that it were when I have valid professionals concerns.”